Lake George Monster: Origin

 According to Mysteries at the Monument, Harry Watrous and Colonel William Mann were avid fishermen, and the two decided to see who could catch the biggest trout in the lake.
 When Mann showed Watrous a 40-pound whopper he had just caught, he knew he wasn't going to catch anything bigger and realized he had lost the bet.
-However, days later, Watrous discovers he had been pranked, Mann had ordered a fake fish, and from a distance it looked real.
-Watrous then decides to get even; he would scare the colonel, and using a 10-foot-long cedar log, he builds a bizarre-looking creature.
-It has bright red fangs, large eyes, a massive open mouth with a long tongue and strands of whiskers made from hemp rope.
+However, days later, Watrous discovered he had been pranked; Mann had ordered a fake fish, and from a distance it had looked real.
+Watrous then decided to get even by scaring the colonel.
+Using a 10-foot-long cedar log, he built a bizarre-looking creature.
+It had bright red fangs, large eyes, a massive open mouth with a long tongue and strands of whiskers made from hemp rope.
 Watrous then threaded a 100-foot-long rope through an anchor at the bottom of the lake and through a pulley at the end of the log the monster rested on.
-So by tugging on the rope, he is able to make the monster rise up out of the water at will.
-Watrous pulled his friendly prank over and over, sparking the frenzy of sightings all those years ago before abandoning the gag for good.
-But 30 years later, Watrous revived his monster with the intent of revealing his secret as a practical joke.
+By tugging on the rope, he was able to make the monster rise up out of the water at will.
+Watrous pulled his friendly prank over and over, sparking a frenzy of sightings before abandoning the gag for good.
+30 years later, Watrous revived his monster with the intent of revealing his secret as a practical joke.